What's the Difference? The potential for Convolutional Neural Networks for transient detection without template subtraction: Saliency maps for various transients

-The network architectures used for this work are shown in \autoref{fig:architecturesCNN}, left panel, for the \diabased\ model, and right panel for the \nodia\ model.
-More details about the architecture can be found in \hyperref[sec:appendixb]{Appendix B}.
-Both architectures follow a similar structure.
-In designing the neural networks, we started with the \diabased\ model and developed an architecture that would match the performance of \citet{Goldstein_2015}.
-With this model in hand, we created a \nodia\ with a similar structure in order to enable direct comparison and measure the effect of the change in the input data.
-We emphasize that in the development of our models we followed two general guidelines: \begin{enumerate} \item We pushed the accuracy of the \diabased\ CNN model to match the accuracy of \texttt{autoscan}.
-While a more exhaustive architectural exploration or a hyperparameter grid search may well lead to increased efficacy, matching the accuracy of \texttt{autoscan} (at 97\%) is sufficiently for our demonstration.
-We further note that this historical data set cannot be further validated (by, for example, assessing the recurrence of transients at a sky position to validate the {\it bogus} nature of a non-simulated detection) and it is subject to potential label inaccuracies that may compromise the ability to achieve a better performance.
-The final architecture used is one that reached the same accuracy as \citet{Goldstein_2015}, and False Positive and False Negative Rates most similar to the ones obtain in \citet{Goldstein_2015} (see \autoref{fig:confusiomatrix_models} and \autoref{sec:results}).
+In the development of our models we followed two general guidelines: \begin{enumerate} \item When designing the models, our goal was to push the accuracy of the \diabased\ CNN model to match the accuracy of \texttt{autoscan}.
+While a more exhaustive architectural exploration or a hyperparameter grid search may well lead to increased efficacy, matching the accuracy of \texttt{autoscan} (at $\sim$ 97\%) is sufficient for our demonstration.
+The final architecture used is one that reached the same accuracy as \citet{Goldstein_2015}, and False Positive and False Negative Rates most similar to the ones obtained in \citet{Goldstein_2015} (see \autoref{fig:confusiomatrix_models} and \autoref{sec:results}).
 Once we matched the \texttt{autoscan} performance, we focused on the potential for removing the \diff\ image from the input. \item While the architecture of the \diabased\ CNN was designed with the attempt to achieve a specific target performance, the architecture of \nodia\ is deliberately kept as close as possible to that of the \diabased\ model.
-This enables a direct comparison of the effects of the removal of the \diff\ image.
-In other words, the hyperparameters and architecture of \nodia, shown on the right in \autoref{fig:architecturesCNN} were not optimized explicitly for RB classification, rather we chose a standard architecture, only modifying the original design to adapt for the different dimensionality of the input data.
-One further deliberate modification is implemented in the choice of a single-filter first layer for \nodia.
-The CNN that is not offered the \diff\ image needs to learn the image PSF, which is constant across the postage stamp-size image, and can be modeled with a single filter. \end{enumerate}
+This enables a direct comparison of the effects of the removal of the \diff\ image. \new{ The architecture of \nodia, shown on the right in \autoref{fig:architecturesCNN} was not optimized explicitly for RB classification, rather was inherited from the \diabased\ model, only modifying the original design to adapt for the different dimensionality of the input data.
+One further deliberate modification is implemented in the choice of a single-filter first layer for \nodia. \new{The \diff\ image is produced by matching the PSF of the science image in the template (and scaling the brightness with a trivial scaling factor).
+Everything else needed for the RB classification is contained in the \temp-\search\ pair as is in the \temp-\search-\diff\ triplet}.
+Thus the CNN that is not offered the \diff\ image needs to learn the image PSF, which is constant across the postage stamp size image and it should be possible to model it with a single filter.}